python/cpython/Doc/library/typing.rst

    overloaded function.
 For example, given the definition of ``process`` in the documentation for :func:`@overload <overload>`, ``get_overloads(process)`` will return a sequence of three function objects for the three defined overloads.
+If called on a function with no overloads, ``get_overloads`` returns an empty sequence.

-   This function can be used for introspecting an overloaded function at runtime.
+   ``get_overloads`` can be used for introspecting an overloaded function at runtime.

    .. versionadded:: 3.11